MMIC Design Lab

 You will find the lecture material as well as announcements in the Illias course.

 The Illias course is open for registration starting 29.03.2021

 The password is MMICDL2021

-Modern day RF systems are build using integrated circuits in so called Micorwave Monolithical Integrated Circuits.
-This is necessary to gather the integtration density to allow devices like smartwatches or smartphones to have several RF modems for LTE, 5G, Bluetooth, NFC and other various communication standards.
+Modern day RF systems are driven to be smaller and more compact, to allow devices like smartphone or smarwatches to have multiple RF modems for LTE, 5G, Bluetooth, NFC, GPS and other communications standards.
+To achieve the necessary integration density Monolithical Microwave Integrated Circuits(MMIC) are build, which combine all necessary components of the RF frontend into one IC.
 In this lab we will dive into desgining MMICs for a 5G base station in the n257 band, which operates from 26.5 GHz to 29.5 GHz.

 The course will be held Mondays from 14:00 - 18:00 via zoom.
 You will access the software and design kits by connecting to our server.
 This necessitates either a VPN connection or being in the university network as well as a Windows, Linux or Mac computer.